volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

 #### Testing action creators

-**Action creators** are functions which return plain objects.
-When testing action creators, we want to test whether the right action was returned.
+**Action creators** are functions that return plain objects.
+When testing action creators, we want to test whether the correct action was returned.

 ```typescript
 import { Dispatch } from 'redux';